 These issues are top of mind right now because the holidays are especially taxing for introverts.
 It’s taken me years to realize that as much as I enjoy the holiday festivities, they’re incredibly draining.

-Seeing old friends, visiting family, packing and traveling, and the kids’ contagious excitement are all good things, but they take their toll.
-I still need need to remind myself to plan accordingly: to take that walk by myself, go to bed early, or curl up for an hour with a movie or a good book.
+Seeing old friends, visiting family, packing and traveling, and the kids’ contagious excitement are all good things, and I love them in moderation.
+But during this season it’s all too easy for me to get seriously unbalanced—with too much extroverting, not enough introverting—and that takes its toll.
+I still need to remind myself to plan accordingly: to take that walk by myself, go to bed early, or curl up for an hour with a movie or a good book.

 Do you relate to this experience of emotional labor?
 How do you manage it during the holidays?